akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She did not speak again until they reached the edge of the clearing.

-“Wait here,” she said.
+“Permit me to see that he is alright,” she said.
 “I need to tell him first.”

 He nodded.
-“Take as long as you need.”
+“I shall wait here.
+Take as long as you need.”

 She walked toward the hall.
 At the door, she turned.
 He was still there, at the tree line, waiting.